 A survey of the Black experience in America, this course will focus upon the major issues, trends, personalities, and literature of the period, the contradictions of Emancipation, and will examine Reconstruction, migration, and exodus, Black Renaissance, the Civil Rights Movement, Black power and nationalism.
 3 HR./WK.; 3 CR.

-Special Topics and Independent Studies
+Special Topics and Independent studies

 31000: Independent Reading in Black Studies

 Approval of Program Director is mandatory.
 Program thoroughly planned and structured.
 The student will be required to produce evidence of the readings available and relevant to his/her interests.
 The readings must be compiled into a comprehensive report.
-Limited to upper-class students with adequate background in Black Studies.
+Limited to upper-class students with an adequate background in Black Studies.
 (W) 1-4 CR.